CoderDojoMcDonough/coderdojomcdonough.github.io/resources/sonicpi/index.md

 ### Getting Started
-We recommend the following resources to get started with Sonic Pi:
+We recommend the following resources to get started with Sonic Pi.

 Students should be comfortable with typing - either touch typing or hunt-and-peck typing is fine.
 Sites such as typing.com and keybr.com are great free online resources that teach typing skills.